robamu-org/tmtccmd/docs/gettingstarted.rst

 ______________________

-The class `ExampleHookClass` is the example configuration class implementing the :py:class:`tmtccmd.config.hook.TmTcCfgHookBase`.
+The class `ExampleHookClass` is the example configuration class implementing the :py:class:`tmtccmd.config.hook.HookBase`.

-1. The :py:meth:`tmtccmd.config.hook.TmTcCfgHookBase.assign_communication_interface` method
+1. The :py:meth:`tmtccmd.config.hook.HookBase.assign_communication_interface` method
    is used to return a communication interface given a string identifier.
-2. The :py:meth:`tmtccmd.config.hook.TmTcCfgHookBase.get_tmtc_definitions` returns a configuration
+2. The :py:meth:`tmtccmd.config.hook.HookBase.get_tmtc_definitions` returns a configuration
    wrapper which determines the commands displayed when using the interactive CLI mode or the GUI.

 The TC handler